jkitzes/datasci-lessons/lessons/jk-git/tutorial.md

 >lines in our figure to be red so they can be seen better.
 Change the line
 >"Make small figure" to "Make small figure, red line" and commit this change.
 >Run `git lg` and review the output.
 What has happened?

+Here's a tip for commit messages.
+If you just want to add the opening sentence of a commit, without a longer description, you can run `git commit -m "My message"` directly from the command line so that you don't have to drop into and out of a text editor every time.

 From running `git lg`, you can see that we've added a commit (i.e., some new growth) to the presentation branch, while the master branch has stayed where it